K3S/SetupOSPMforIBMi/README.md

 # How To Setup Open Source Package Manager if you don't have SSH access

-Cut and paste the script below and you should have Open Source Package Manager now working.
+Cut and paste the script below into ACS under 'Run SQL Scripts' and run it. and you should have Open Source Package Manager now working.

 ```
 create or replace table qtemp.ftpcmd(cmd char(240)) on replace delete rows;